Axon

 Articles, essays, papers and other scholarly contributions are peer reviewed.
 The reviewing process is double blind, so that neither author(s) nor reviewers should know of the others’ identities at any time.

 In producing a research-based paper, authors should be drawing on a sound framework of scholarship relevant to the paper’s topic, rather than purely on personal experience and/or anecdotal evidence, although some personal and/or anecdotal material is a legitimate part of many good papers.
-Papers for Axon are welcome to take a creative or lateral approach to their topic, or to mix more than one genre of writing, or to incorporate images or other graphic work.
 Papers are expected to make a contribution that extends the current literature in the field.
-Final revised articles, papers, essay and interviews (including endnotes) will be a maximum of 6,000 words in length.

 All poetry published in Axon will be solicited by the journal’s editors.
-Unsolicited contributions of poetry will not be read or acknowledged.

 All papers and other contributions to Axon: Creative Explorations will be vetted for final acceptance by the journal’s editors.
 If you are unfamiliar with the kind and quality of contributions, including the scholarly standards of papers, published in the journal, please read recent issues.